 Agoda may be best known for listing hotels, but they also list plenty of hostels on their website, and at very reasonable rates, too.
 You'll often be able to find a hostel on Agoda for the same price as you would on other sites, and occasionally, it will be heavily discounted if you book far in advance.

 One advantage to using Agoda is that their customer service team is fantastic.
-When I had to cancel a trip to the Seychelles, somebody from Agoda spoke to each individual hostel I'd stayed at to ask if they'd refund my stay because I had been unwell.
-The team also told me that if I could give them a doctors note they'd refund me for my stay out of their own pocket.
+When we had to cancel a trip to Seychelles, somebody from Agoda spoke to each individual hostel I'd stayed at to ask if they'd refund my stay because I had been unwell.
+The team also told me that if we could give them a doctors note they'd refund me for my stay out of their own pocket.
 You can't ask for better service than that!

 Booking is similar to Agoda in that it also offers hostels at a similar price to HostelWorld.
 And similarly to HostelWorld, it's the better-known site and therefore has a greater number of listings.

-It's worth mentioning that Booking also has a useful mobile app that is easier to use than the website, so if you want to check availability and prices, I recommend downloading that first.
+It's worth mentioning that Booking also has a useful mobile app that is easier to use than the website, so if you want to check availability and prices, we recommend downloading that first.

 HotelsCombined is another option, except this website aggregates the best hotel sites.
 As hotels often list hostels, this is a site to check if you're struggling to find somewhere at an affordable price.
 HotelsCombined checks prices for Agoda, Booking, Hotels.com, LastMinute, and more.
 The site is easy to use and helps you to easily see which site will get you the best price for a bed.

 Another option is Skyscanner, which we already love and recommend for finding cheap flights.
 One of the lesser-mentioned features of Skyscanner is their accommodation search engine, which allows you to check the prices for many of the above-mentioned sites at once.
 It's a little clunkier to use than the flight search engine, and it definitely works best when you are specifically searching for the price of a hotel or hostel, but it's still worth checking if you have the time.